acidhelm/kq_olympic_scoring_test/README.md

 to the final bracket.
 Set this to the number of teams that did not advance.
 For example, if your tournament has 20 teams, and 12 play in the final bracket, set `base_point_value` to 8 (20-12).
-`final_bracket`: This is not currently used.
-It may be used in the future if the code is able to handle tournaments with multiple brackets.
+`next_bracket`: Set this to the slug of a bracket that should be processed after the current bracket.
+Set it to `null` or omit it in the config file of the last bracket in the tournament.
 `max_players_to_count`: The maximum number of players from a scene that can contribute to that scene's score.
+All config files in a tournament must have the same value for this field.
 `match_values`: An array of integers.
 These are the points that are awarded to the players on a team for reaching each match of the bracket.
 For example, a team that reaches match 4 gets 2 points, since the 4th element in the array